swaggo/swag/README.md

 }
 ```

+[#708](https://github.com/swaggo/swag/issues/708) The parser handles only struct comments starting with `@Description` attribute.
+But it writes all struct field comments as is.

-generated swagger doc as follows:
+So, generated swagger doc as follows:
 ```json
 "Account": {
   "type":"object",